 Presentation: Spark Summit 2017 Presentation on SparkOscope

 Don’t forget about the Spark History Server.
-I wrote up a tutorial on Spark History Server recently.
+As mentioned above, I wrote up a tutorial on Spark History Server recently.

 Spark’s support for the Metrics Java library available at http://metrics.dropwizard.io/ is what facilitates many of the Spark Performance monitoring options above.
 It also provides a way to integrate with external monitoring tools such as Ganglia and Graphite.
 There is a short tutorial on integrating Spark with Graphite presented on this site.

 Hopefully, this list of Spark Performance monitoring tools presents you with some options to explore.
 Let me know if I missed any other options or if you have any opinions on the options above.
 Thank you and good night.